 You've got to login or join dailymile to do that

 Fitness and Fun.
-GV Tour (Done).
-Shropshire Highlands Challenge(Done), Wild Wales Challenge (Done).
-Tour the West Coast and Islands of Scotland (Done).
+GV Tour.
+Shropshire Highlands Challenge, Wild Wales Challenge.
+Tour the West Coast of Scotland.
+Arrive in interplanetary space.

 26x25 rode: I met up with Jules a...